lephuclai/image_processing_gui/README.md

 # Image Processing Program GUI

-This is a simple GUI for Image Processing Program using Tkinter (For the code in this repo the “Image processing” part is just converting the image of yours choice to grayscale)
+This is a simple GUI for Image Processing Program using Tkinter (For the code in this repo the “Image processing” part is just converting the image of your choice to grayscale)